-In this section ClustBoostCGPC and BoostCGPC are compared on 7 data sets.
-Two data sets (Census and Covtype) are from the UCI KDD Archive1, three (Segment, Satimage, and Adult) are taken from the UCI Machine Learning Repository 2, one (Phoneme) is from the ELENA project 3, and one (Mammography) is a research data set used in [11].
-The size and
+In this section, ClustBoostCGPC and BoostCGPC are compared with seven data sets.
+Two data sets (Census and Covtype) are from the UCI KDD Archive,1 three (Segment, Satimage, and Adult) are taken from the UCI Machine Learning Repository,2 one (Phoneme) is from the ELENA project,3 and one (Mammography) is a research data set used in [11].
+The size and class distribution of these data sets are described in Table I.